 Even neglectful indoor gardeners (and I am one) can be winners at growing amaryllis.
 They are such delightfully trouble-free plants, not often bothered by pests or disease.
 At least 20 of them regularly grace pots around my house in winter; the sight of their sensual, trumpet-shaped blooms unfurling is always uplifting when the weather's foul.

 From whence hails the amiable amaryllis?
-It's a native of South America, where it still grows wild in some areas.
+It's a native of South Africa, where it still grows wild in some areas.
 Back in the 1800s, amaryllis bulbs were costly and rare.
 Luminaries such as Napolean's wife Empress Josephine and former U.S. president Thomas Jefferson eagerly collected them.
 But despite the willingness of collectors to spend big bucks, there were few cultivars available, and everyone had to settle for blooms in that now tiresome fire-engine red.